Iceberg tables¶

 ✔ |

-Use Snowflake as the Iceberg catalog¶
+Use Snowflake as the catalog¶

 An Iceberg table that uses Snowflake as the Iceberg catalog provides full Snowflake platform support with read and write access.
 The table data and metadata are stored in external cloud storage, which Snowflake accesses using an external volume.
 Snowflake handles all life-cycle maintenance, such as compaction, for the table.

-An Iceberg table that uses a catalog integration provides limited Snowflake platform support with read-only access.
-The table data and metadata are stored in external cloud storage, which Snowflake accesses using an external volume.
-With this table type, Snowflake uses the catalog integration to retrieve information about your Iceberg metadata and schema.
-Snowflake does not assume any life-cycle management on the table.
+An Iceberg table that uses an external catalog provides limited Snowflake platform support with read-only access.
+With this table type, Snowflake uses a catalog integration to retrieve information about your Iceberg metadata and schema.

-You can use this option to create an Iceberg table that uses an external Iceberg catalog, such as AWS Glue, or to create a table from Iceberg metadata files in object storage.
 The following diagram shows how an Iceberg table uses a catalog integration with an external Iceberg catalog.

 Considerations and limitations¶